 A risk management process should have a well-defined structure and administration to ensure efficient communication and control of risks.

-Many different structures can be used for risk management, depending on the organisation’s specific needs.
-However, the Risk Management Board (RMB) is the most common structure, typically composed of senior management and representatives from business functions and departments with significant exposure to risk.
-The RMB reviews and approves the risk register and risk management plan before committing to the risk response action of the identified risk event.
+Many different risk management structures can be used depending on the organisation’s specific needs.
+However, the Risk Management Board (RMB) is the most common structure.
+It’s typically composed of senior management and representatives from business functions and departments with significant exposure to risk.
+The RMB reviews and approves the risk register and risk management plan before committing to the risk response action for the identified risk event.

-Another standard structure is the functional or project risk management department, which manages risks specific to individual functions within an organisation.
-This structure allows departments to focus on their areas of expertise without worrying about the overall positive risk or negative risk profile.
+Another standard structure is the functional or project risk management department, which manages risks specific to individual organisational functions.
+This structure allows departments to focus on their areas of expertise without worrying about the overall positive or negative risk profile.

 Whatever structure is chosen, it must be administratively sound.
 Poorly designed or administered systems can lead to confusion and chaos, ultimately hampering the effectiveness of the risk management process.